About Rocket Heritage & Archaeology

 Barney Warren - Project Archaeologist

 Barney started working with us after asking about volunteering and gaining experience, and we were pleased to be able to say yes.
 Barney worked hard and demonstrated a real aptitude for the profession.
-That hard work has paid off and he has now joined us as full time member of the team.
+That hard work has paid off and he joined us as full time member of the team.

-Abbie Selby - Trainee Project Archaeologist
+John Garner - Project Archaeologist